klieret/AnkiPandas/README.rst

 Usage
 -----

+The simplest interface is that of ``AnkiDataFrame``s:

 It's as easy as this:

 .. code:: python

-    import ankipandas
+    from ankipandas import AnkiDataFrame

-    ankipandas.load_cards()
+    adf = AnkiDataFrame.cards()

-And you have a dataframe containing all cards (with all the information from the notes, such as all the fields already added to it).
+And you have a dataframe containing all cards, with additional methods that make many things easy.
+For example:

+    adf.merge_note_info()

+merges all columns from the ntoes that correspond to the cards into the dataframe.

+    adf.add_deck_names()

+Adds the deck names to the dataframe (instead of just deck IDs, ``did``s).

+    adf.add_fields_as_columns()

+Adds all fields from the notes as new columns to the dataframe (instead of being all merged in one field ``flds`` as by default).

-Take a look at the documentation_ to find out more about the parameters.
+Take a look at the documentation_ to find out more about more about the available methods!

 .. _documentation: https://ankipandas.readthedocs.io/

-Similarly there are the functions ``load_notes()`` (just load notes) and ``load_reflog()`` (to load the dataframe that contains information about every review that was ever done).
-Again, these can be tweaked with parameters, but by default include as much information as possible in one dataframe.

-If you want to fine-tweak this, take a look at the core functions, which are slightly more low-level, but allow you to get to your dataframe step by step.
+The basic implementation is done in a functional way, so if you rather work with standard pandas DataFrames, you can also just use these functions to manipulate them.
+Again, the documentation_ is a good starting point!

 Columns
 -------